github/opensource.guide/overviews/issues/index.md

 ![](http://cl.ly/image/120i3q0P0528/Image%202013-08-08%20at%206.06.30%20PM.png)

-If you don't see edit buttons, that's because you don't have permission to edit the issue — ask the repository owner to add you as a collaborator.
+If you don't see edit buttons, that's because you don't have don't have permission to edit the issue.
+You can ask the repository owner to add you as a collaborator to get access.

 ### Milestones